 Let’s return to the bebop era.
 It’s been said that bebop was the “worst thing that ever happened to the trombone.”
 True or False?

 I don’t know if bebop was the worst thing that happened to the trombone.
 When Charlie Parker came along everybody wanted a piece of what he was doing.
 If you were a bass player, you would take what you could handle, the same thing for the trombone.
 For the more unwieldy instruments, I guess Bebop was a big challenge.
 But you know, there are people like Slide Hampton, who played the trombone like a piano.
 Here is the important thing about Bebop for me.
-When those high school guys started bringing me down here, one of the things that were going on was Jazz at the Philharmonic, and Bird (Charlie Parker) was there.
+When those high school guys brought me down here, one thing that were going on was Jazz at the Philharmonic, and Bird (Charlie Parker) was there.
 I had no idea what he was playing.
 I only knew that it was fantastic.
 I knew what Louis Armstrong was doing.
 I would go to the trombone and play those riffs, but Parker was on another level.
-As far as I am concerned, that’s the most sophisticated type of improvisation in the world.
+That’s the most sophisticated improvisation in the world.
 Everybody should spend a part of their lives on that because it is a part of everything you do in music.
 I don’t care how free, how theoretical, how academic it is, Bebop is in there.
 Also, a European harmonic theoretical foundation and an African modal rhythmic foundation in bop.
-As far as improvisation goes, Bebop is a conservatory for the world.
-Dizzy Gillespie and Charlie Parker took all of us to school!
+Bebop is a conservatory for the world.
+Dizzy Gillespie and Charlie Parker took us all to school!

 Your comment debunks the theory.
 Also, you skipped the bebop era and went straight from Dixieland to Free jazz.

-I grew up in collective improvisation, and that was what I heard with Archie Schepp and Ornette Coleman, so I was very much at home with that.
-There was probably a theoretical part that was very new to me, but as far as just being comfortable in an atmosphere of collective improvisation and making up a complementary part to what was going on around me, I had no problem.
+I grew up in collective improvisation, and that was what I heard with Archie Schepp and Ornette Coleman, so I was much at home with that.
+There was probably a theoretical part very new but as far as just being comfortable in an atmosphere of collective improvisation and making up a complementary part to what was going on around me, I had no problem.
 I was more comfortable with that than sitting in a big band reading complicated charts.
-So that was natural to me, when I heard those guys doing it I went right along with them.
+So that was natural when I heard those guys doing it I went right along with them.

 You incorporated the words of the American poet, E. E. Cummings into your first composition.

-I have never been able to find that poem.
+I could never find that poem.
 I put a melody to his words.
 That was during the 1950s.

 In 1962 you recorded Into the Hot on the Impulse label with Gil Evans and Cecil Taylor, followed by School Days (1963, Hat Hut) with Steve Lacy, Dennis Charles, and Henry Grimes and For Trane (Impulse).
 It was the first of many collaborations with Archie Shepp.

 I felt an immediate rapport with Archie, musically and the way we think.
-We managed to do quite a few things together, but the thing we did most rehearse.
+We did quite a few things together, but the thing we did most rehearse.
 We rehearsed a lot!
 You might be skipping over some time I spent with a great pianist named Herbie Nichols.
 We spent about two or three years together.
-He was my teacher, and I came up with a couple of gigs for us.
+He was my teacher, and I came up with two gigs for us.